John A. Chapman: Personal life

 Chapman met Valerie Novak in 1990 while he and a friend were visiting her hometown of Windber, Pennsylvania.
 They married in 1992 and had two daughters, Madison and Brianna.

 Chapman is buried at Saint Mary's Byzantine Catholic Church Cemetery in Windber.

 Awards and decorations

 Chapman received the following awards and decorations:

 Legacy

 Chapman's actions in the Battle of Takur Ghar were recorded from multiple angles from circling aircraft and are reported to be the first Medal of Honor actions ever recorded on video.

 The Military Sealift Command logistics ship MV TSgt John A. Chapman (T-AK-323) was renamed in his honor in 2005.

 Dan Schilling and Chapman's sister, Lori Chapman Longfritz, wrote a book based on his Medal of Honor action titled Alone at Dawn: Medal of Honor Recipient John Chapman and the Untold Story of the World's Deadliest Special Operations Force.
 It has also been optioned for a feature adaptation by Thruline Entertainment.
-In 2021, it was revealed the film would be called Combat Control, directed by Sam Hargrave and starring Jake Gyllenhaal as Chapman.
+In 2021, it was revealed the film would be called Combat Control, directed by Ron Howard and starring an, as yet, unnamed actor to portray Chapman.
+Filming production is slated to begin in the fall of 2025.

+On April 22, 2023, the United States Air Force Academy graduating class of 2026 selected MSgt John A. Chapman as their class exemplar, honored with the nickname "Sarge."
+Chapman is the first enlisted to be chosen by an Academy graduating class.

+According to retired green beret Nate Cornacchia in a post on YouTube, the upcoming Medal of Honor museum in Arlington, Texas was going to have an exhibit dedicated to John Chapman but has since been canceled and replaced with Britt Slabinski, who is on the museum board.
+Per Chapman's sister, Lori Chapman Longfritz, the museum gave her a tour in February 2024 while it was being built.
+She was shown where John's exhibit would be and she offered artifacts from the family.
+In November 2024, she learned that the museum would not in fact be honoring Chapman ... the first airman to receive the Medal of Honor since Vietnam AND the first to be recorded.
+Instead, they chose to reduce Chapman to a photo on the wall and an edited and muted version of the historic drone video.
+Slabinski, whose citation credits him with Chapman's actions, is showcased with an enormous exhibit including a glass case with two uniforms: his white Navy uniform and the one he allegedly wore during the battle.
+There are supposedly bullet holes in the leg, however Slabinski never suffered any injuries.
+The museum honors every recipient on the anniversaries of their birthdays.
+On July 14, 2025, the museum failed to remember Chapman's birthday.
+The Navy SEALs appear to be attempting to distance Slabinski from Chapman, even though he would probably not be alive were it not for Chapman.